cockpit-project/cockpit-project.github.io/external/bots/README.md

 encompass `public_repo` (or `repo` if you're accessing a private repo).

-If you'd like to download Red Hat-only internal images from S3, you'll need to create a key file in `~/.config/cockpit-dev/s3-keys/[endpoint]`.
+If you'd like to download Red Hat-only internal images from S3, you'll need to create a key file in `~/.config/cockpit-dev/s3-keys/[domain]`.
+The `[domain]` can be any non-toplevel domain which contains the S3 URL in question.
 The contents of this file should be a single line containing the "access key" and the "secret key" separated by whitespace.

-For the currently configured mirrors this means that you'd expect to have the following files:
+For the currently configured mirrors this means that you'd likely have the following file:

+- `~/.config/cockpit-dev/s3-keys/linodeobjects.com`

+For more control, you could also use the following:

+- `~/.config/cockpit-dev/s3-keys/cockpit-images.eu-central-1.linodeobjects.com`
 - `~/.config/cockpit-dev/s3-keys/eu-central-1.linodeobjects.com`
-- `~/.config/cockpit-dev/s3-keys/us-east-1.linodeobjects.com`
+- either of the above, with `us-east` instead of `eu-central`

-each each file would be a single line which looks like
+each file would be a single line which looks like

 ```
 EEVIDIDFSOQ0ABJ2LGTT    009rKOypIoqO44Q3VQGRyYPfugi84zANHF0pOW9f